Founders Tower

-Founders Tower is a tower in Magdalen College, Oxford, England.
+Founder's Tower is a tower in Magdalen College, Oxford, England.

 It is the second-highest tower in the college, after the Great Tower.
-It is very slightly taller than St Swithun's Tower, which faces it across St John's Quad.
+It is very slightly taller than St. Swithun's Tower, which faces it across St John's Quad.

-Founders Tower houses the entrance to the Old Library, and sits above the main entrance to the Cloisters.
+Founder's Tower houses the entrance to the Old Library, and sits above the main entrance to the Cloisters.
 Despite the views of the college from the top of the tower, access is restricted.

+It is listed on the National Heritage List for England.